RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/README.md

 This is a hands-on lab I built to practice real-world cybersecurity concepts in a controlled environment.
 Nothing fancy — just three virtual machines, each with a strict role, connected through a private network that no one can reach from the outside.

 The goal wasn't to build something complex.
 It was to build something <b>correct</b> — where every security decision has a reason, every layer compensates for the limits of the one before it, and compromising one machine doesn't mean game over.

-On top of the infrastructure, I also deployed a small AI-assisted incident qualification system, because why not put the whole thing to use 🙂
 </p>

 ---